ccharp/msds/512/final_project/readme.md

 ### Goal
-The goal of this project is to understand the impact of mask mandate in Pierce County, WA.
+We aim to assess the overall efficacy of mask mandates across the United States and examine if efficacy is associated with political affiliation of a region.

 ### Description
+Initially, this repository contained only code to analyze the impace of mask mandate in Pierce County, WA.
+That research was expanded to include all counties in the United States.
+We additionally augmented the original datasets with county-level election results for the 2020 presidential election, which allowed us to approximate any given county's political lean (Democrat or Republican).
+We assess the overall efficacy of mask mandates across the entirety of the COVID-19 pandemic and if there is any relationship with political lean of a region.

-This repository contains code to analyze the impace of mask mandate in Pierce County, WA.
-Data comes from the US government, NYT, and Kaggle.
+Data comes from the US government, Harvard Databerse, and Johns Hopkins University via Kaggle.

 ### Usage
 Acquire the data from the below references, move it to this repositories datat directory (`./data`), and run the notebook.
 Everything is reproducible given the raw data.